Next Start

 Endorsed by Yamaha Motor Corporation, USA, in 1987, the YamaPro specialized training program gives students the opportunity to further their training at MMI and work specifically on Yamaha products.

-Students are eligible to apply for the course after completing the core Motorcycle Technician Prerequisite (MTP) program.
-The 12-week YamaPro program is split into four different modules:
+Students are eligible to apply for the OEM training after completing the core Motorcycle Technician Prerequisite (MTP) program.
+The 12-week YamaPro program is split into four modules:

 • Module 1: Students become familiar with Yamaha service management procedures.
 They also learn about electrical fuel injection (EFI) systems.